 A native Pythonista will probably look at the code of PyNeg and give me some side-eye afterwards.
-I will admit it's not written in very idiomatic python, that is partly deliberately.
-I started my programming career in C++ and used that for the majority of my formative programming years after which I switched to Java before I got into Python.
-So even though Python is my main language, for now, there are some concepts that I've never really been able to let go of, most notably static typing, and object orientation.
-While Python doesn't natively support type annotations, there is a very good library that does a fairly good job of that: MyPy, which I have used to annotate the entire library.
+I will admit it's not written in very idiomatic Python, that is partly deliberately.
+I started my programming career in C++ and used that for the majority of my formative programming years, after which I switched to Java before I got into Python.
+So even though Python is my primary language, for now, there are some concepts that I've never really been able to let go of, most notably static typing, and object orientation.
+While Python doesn't natively support type annotations, there is an excellent library that does an excellent job of that: MyPy, which I have used to annotate the entire library.
 While it has caused a few odd pieces of code, it has helped me stay sane throughout the debug phase, so overall I think it's a win.

-Additionally, while I was working on this library I was also learning Rust as a hobby and specifically the idea of composition over inheritance resonated with me.
-This together with a few other concepts I integrated into the library might lead to some unusual coding styles but I personally really like the way it turned out.
+Additionally, while I was working on this library, I was also learning Rust as a hobby and precisely the idea of composition over inheritance resonated with me.
+That, together with a few other concepts I integrated into the library might lead to some unusual coding styles, but I personally really like the way it turned out.

 Decentralised communication loops

-Because the research group I was working with did a lot of work on coalitional and decentralised settings there was quite a bit of talk about integrating this work into different projects along the way.
-For example, there was the idea that I might collaborate on a Reinforcement Learning project one of my colleagues, Laura D'Arcy was working on.
-(BTW she is doing some amazing work on Multi-Task Reinforcement Learning over at her GitHub and you should check it out.)
-This meant that fairly early on, I decided that I wanted the communication loop to be decentralised.
-What I mean by that is that there is no external structure that has to actively manage the communication between the agents.
-All the external structure did was set up the negotiations, set up the agents and tell them to start the negotiation.
+Because the research group I was working with did much work on coalitional and decentralised settings, there was quite a bit of talk about integrating this work into different projects along the way.
+For example, there was the idea that I might collaborate on a Reinforcement Learning project, one of my colleagues, Laura D'Arcy was developing.
+(BTW she is doing some fantastic work on Multi-Task Reinforcement Learning over at her GitHub, and you should check it out.)
+That meant that fairly early on, I decided that I wanted the communication loop to be decentralised.
+What I mean by that is that there is no external structure that has to manage the communication between the agents actively.
+All the outer system did was set up the negotiations, set up the agents and tell them to start the negotiation.
 While I didn't have time to implement it, this has the nice perk that it would be relatively easy to extend the current code to be able to handle multi-to-multi party negotiations or let the negotiation agents work asynchronously.